Apple Announces New Mac Pro

 Apple made an announcement today about a new Mac Pro.
 The current iteration of the Mac Pro was introduced in 2013.
 It’s received a speed boost since then, but not too much else.
-John Gruber had the scoop on the news earlier today:
+John Gruber of Daring Fireball had the scoop on the news earlier today:

 If you haven’t been following John Gruber, and you’re a fan of Apple’s products, you should definitely do so and read the rest of his post.

-Last year, Apple launched a team up with LG for a new monitor instead of creating their own.
+Last year, Apple launched a team-up with LG for a new monitor instead of creating their own.
 It largely wasn’t well-received.
 In addition to the new Mac Pro, new iMacs and monitors are being worked on.

 Apple never announces products before they’re getting ready to launch or ship them, but today they made an exception.
 The new Mac Pros will not be arriving this year and users will have to wait until some time next year to buy one.
 No exact dates have been set for the product releases.